 The scopes range in magnification between 6X and 100X and range in objective lens size between 40 and 100mm, so all sizes between full-sized, mid-sized and compact models are represented.
 The spotting scopes range in weight from a very light 15.2 to over 100 ounces (431-2,858 g) and vary in length from 7 to 22 inches (178-559 mm).

-You will notice that many very popular brand names are missing from the list of spotting scopes below.
+You will notice that many of the most popular brand names are missing from the list of spotting scopes below.
 That’s because I did not find any spotting scopes made by Kowa, Leica, Pentax*, Swift*, Sworovski or Zeiss for less than $500.

 *Note: After this posts was published, both the Pentax Pentax PF-63 (20-50X63) and the Swift 943ED Premier (16-20X65) were available for less than $500.
 I also added the Nikon Prostaff 5 after the price dropped below $500.
 Also note some prices for spotting scopes have increased, while others have decreased, even below the original $200 minimum price to be considered.
 Discontinued models have been removed from the original table.